fluid-project/infusion/README.txt

 The Fluid Project uses a JIRA website to track bugs: http://issues.fluidproject.org.
 Some of the known issues in this release are described here:

+Build System:
+    FLUID-2575: The jquery.bgiframe plugin is not included in InfusionAll.js or other custom builds.

+FSS:
+    FLUID-2504: Flexible columns dont maintain proper alignment under certain conditions
+    FLUID-2434: In IE, major font size changes break text positioning within form controls
+    FLUID-2397: Opera doesnt seem to repaint certain css changes on the fly, requiring a refresh to see them

+Framework:
+	FLUID-2577 Renderer performance can be slow on IE 6 and 7 in some contexts.

+Inline Edit:
+    FLUID-1600 Pressing the "Tab" key to exit edit mode, places focus on the wrong item FLUID-2275 The jquery.tinymce plugin invokes TinyMCE even if it doesn't exist

 Uploader:
   For information related to known issues related to Flash 10 compatibility, see http://wiki.fluidproject.org/x/0QFS
     FLUID-2052 Cannot tab away from the "Browse Files" button with Flash 10; using FF3 FLUID-2032 Cannot Tab to the 'Browse More" button with Flash 10, using FF2

-Inline Edit:
-    FLUID-1600 Pressing the "Tab" key to exit edit mode, places focus on the wrong item FLUID-2275 The jquery.tinymce plugin invokes TinyMCE even if it doesn't exist
+Layout Reorderer:
+    FLUID-1540 Can't use keyboard reordering to move a nested reorderer to the right column, using IE6 FLUID-858  Portlet Columns load with no padding between them in IE7

 Reorderer:
     FLUID-148 Edge case: visual position of drop target when droppable is at beginning or end of a row FLUID-118 Dragging an image offscreen or out of the frame has some unexpected results.

-Layout Reorderer:
-    FLUID-1540 Can't use keyboard reordering to move a nested reorderer to the right column, using IE6 FLUID-858  Portlet Columns load with no padding between them in IE7

 UI Options:
 	FLUID-2397 Line spacing setting does not work in Opera